coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Var flag

-We can use the `-var` flag to set an input variables or override a variable in the tfvars file eg. `terraform-var user_ud="my-user-id"`
+We can use the `-var` flag to set an input variable or override a variable in the tfvars file eg. `terraform-var user_ud="my-user-id"`

 ### Var-file flag

-According to chatGPT, the `-var.file` flag in terraform is used to specify a file containing variable value. which allows you to separate your variable value from your main terraform configuration files, providing a cleaner and more flexible way to manage configurations, especially across different environments.
+According to chatGPT, the `-var.file` flag in Terraform is used to specify a file containing the variable value. which allows you to separate your variable value from your main terraform configuration files, providing a cleaner and more flexible way to manage configurations, especially across different environments.
 Most importantly, the `-var-file` flag is useful for keeping sensitive information separate, managing configurations for different environments, and making your terraform code more modular.

 When running terraform commands with `-var-file`flag: